xyvora/achievaim/README.md

 - DaisyUI: Plugin for Tailwind CSS that provides UI components
 - FastAPI: A modern, fast, web-based, Python framework for building APIs
 - OpenAI GPT API: Generative AI API for generating goal suggestions
-- MongoDB/PostgreSQL: Databases for storing goal data
+- MongoDB: Database for storing goal data

 ---

 ## Solution

 Professionals and students struggle with setting, tracking, and achieving their goals.
 They often use multiple platforms to manage their tasks, appointments, and goals, leading to disorganization and inefficiency.
 Existing solutions may not offer seamless integration with commonly used calendar applications like Google and Outlook, making it difficult for users to synchronize their goals and tasks with their schedules.
 Furthermore, these solutions may not use advanced AI Large Language Models (LLMs) to provide personalized goal recommendations and progress tracking.

 ---